kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

    :align: center
    :alt: Example of plane_intersection used to define web placement.

-The `intersection_type1` intersection is performed as follows:
+The :code:`intersection_type1` intersection is performed as follows:

 * Starting from the blade root coordinate system, rotate the lofted blade by the amount defined in :code:`rotation` around the blade `z`-axis using a right-handed rule.
-* Interpolate the `x`, `y`, `z` coordinates of the :code:`anchor_curve` curve at the `anchors_nd_grid` non-dimensional arc positions, resulting in two points in space.
+* Interpolate the :code:`(x, y, z)` coordinates of the :code:`anchor_curve` curve at the :code:`anchors_nd_grid` non-dimensional arc positions, resulting in two points in space.
 * Construct a plane spanning the two points, and with a normal vector in the y-z plane perpendicular to the line connecting the two points.
-* Offset the plane along the plane normal vector by the amount defined in `offset`.
+* Offset the plane along the plane normal vector by the amount defined in :code:`offset`.
 If the offset is not linear, the plane effectively becomes a ruled surface.
-* Intersect the plane with the blade surface and compute the `position_nd_arc` of the intersection curve along the span.
+* Intersect the plane with the blade surface and compute the :code:`position_nd_arc` of the intersection curve along the span.

-The `side` indicates whether to intersect either the suction or pressure side, or both.
+The :code:`side` indicates whether to intersect either the suction or pressure side, or both.
-`defines` takes the value `start_end_nd_arc` if the resulting intersection results directly in the `start_nd_arc` and `end_nd_arc`, or takes the value `midpoint_nd_arc` if it is used in combination with the `width` field and so forth.
+:code:`defines` lists the arc positions the intersection computes, with possible values :code:`start_end_nd_arc`, :code:`end_nd_arc`, or :code:`midpoint_nd_arc` if it is used in combination with the :code:`width` field.

 An alternative and also convenient method to define features in the blade is to intersect the blade with a ruled surface.
 In the present implementation the ruled surface is constructed from an offset normal to the anchor curve in the y-z plane.

 An example of this type of intersection is given below to compute the location of a trailing edge shear web with a constant offset from the (curved) trailing edge.
-The intersection type is referred to as `intersection_type2`:
+The intersection type is referred to as :code:`intersection_type2`:

 .. code-block:: yaml